Kotlin/kotlin-spec/docs/kotlin.core/type-system.md

 > * `Int.(Int) -> String`
 > * `(Int, Int) -> String`

-Furthermore, all function types $FunctionN$ are subtypes of a general argument-agnostic type [$\Function$][`kotlin.Function`] for the purpose of unification; this subtyping relation is also used in [overload resolution][Determining function applicability for a specific call].
+Furthermore, all function types $\FunctionN$ are subtypes of a general argument-agnostic type [$\Function$][`kotlin.Function`] for the purpose of unification; this subtyping relation is also used in [overload resolution][Determining function applicability for a specific call].

-> Note: a compiler implementation may consider a function type $FunctionN$ to have additional supertypes, if it is necessary.
+> Note: a compiler implementation may consider a function type $\FunctionN$ to have additional supertypes, if it is necessary.

 > Example:
 > ```kotlin